WebCuratorTool/commons-httpclient-heritrix-1-14/README.md

 Provide a non-conflicting set of dependencies so the heritrix 1.14.1 crawler can work without classpath conflicts.

+## Code changes

+The github source repository for these heritrix modifications can be found at https://github.com/WebCuratorTool/heritrix-1-14-adjust.
+That version of Heritrix 1.14 works with this version of `commons-httpclient`.

+1. The heritrix 1.14 code that appeared in `org/apache/commons/httpclient` has been merged into the this codebase.
+*NOTE* that these code changes ignored code differences that were not delimited by the comment `IA/HERITRIX CHANGE` (we suppose that these other differences are due to a slight difference in the commons-httpclient source used by the heritrix team).

+2. The classes `LaxURI`, `LaxURLCodec` and `HttpRecorderMarker` have been moved from the heritrix 1.14 codebase into this codebase.
+This is because these classes are used in the commons-httpclient modified code and maven builds do not allow cyclic dependencies.
+Their package is now `org.apache.commons.httpclient.heritrix`.

+3. This codebase has added an interface `org.apache.commons.httpclient.heritrix.HttpRecorder` that allows classes in this codebase to reference the heritrix 1.14 `HttpRecorder` without having a dependency on the heritrix `HttpRecorder` class.
+The heritrix `HttpRecorder` class implements the `org.apache.commons.httpclient.heritrix.HttpRecorder` interface.

+4. The static method `HttpRecorder#getHttpRecorder` has been replaced with `org.apache.commons.httpclient.heritrix.HttpRecorderRetriever#getHttpRecorder`.
+This method returns the interface `org.apache.commons.httpclient.heritrix.HttpRecorder`.
+To use non-interface methods, the returned object must be cast to `org.archive.util.HttpRecorder`.

 ## Versioning

 See the `pom.xml` file for the current jar version that will be generated.
 Previous versions have been tagged in the